-- Represents notes payable to the CFL minority interest holder.
-While the entire principal amount is due December 31, 2009, CFL may prepay all or a portion of the principal at its sole option. - (3) Includes anticipated expenditures under certain requirements contracts to transport raw materials and finished product between our facilities.
+- (3) Includes anticipated expenditures under certain requirements contracts to transport raw materials and finished product between our facilities.
 The majority of these arrangements allow for reductions in usage based on our actual operating rates.
-Amounts set forth above are based on projected normal operating rates and contracted or current spot prices, where applicable, as of December 31, 2007 and actual operating rates and prices may differ. - (4) Includes minimum commitments to purchase natural gas based on prevailing NYMEX forward prices at December 31, 2007.
+Amounts set forth above are based on projected normal operating rates and contracted or current spot prices, where applicable, as of December 31, 2008 and actual operating rates and prices may differ. - (4) Includes minimum commitments to purchase natural gas based on prevailing NYMEX and AECO forward prices at December 31, 2008.
 Also includes minimum commitments to purchase ammonia and urea for resale and commitments to purchase ammonia and sulfur for use in phosphate fertilizer production.
-The amounts set forth above for these commitments are based on spot prices as of December 31, 2007 and actual prices may differ. - (5) Liquid markets exist for the possible resale of the natural gas, ammonia and urea purchased for resale and ammonia and sulfur purchased for use in phosphate fertilizer production under most of these commitments, but gains or losses could be incurred on resale. - (6) Purchase obligations do not include any amounts related to our financial hedges (i.e. swaps) associated with natural gas purchases. - (7) Represents the minimum contractual commitment to Keytrade for handling UAN import and phosphate export transactions per the terms of a commercial agreement we have with Keytrade. - (8) Represents the contributions we expect to make to our pension plans in 2008.
-Our pension funding policy is to contribute amounts sufficient to meet minimum legal funding requirements plus discretionary amounts that we may deem to be appropriate. - Excludes \$0.2 million of unrecognized tax benefits due to the uncertainty in the timing of payments, if any, on these items.
-See Note 11 to our consolidated financial statements included in Item 8, Financial Statements and Supplementary Data, for further discussion of these unrecognized tax benefits.
+The amounts set forth above for these commitments are based on spot prices as of December 31, 2008 and actual prices may differ. - (5) Liquid markets exist for the possible resale of the natural gas, ammonia and urea purchased for resale and ammonia and sulfur purchased for use in phosphate fertilizer production under most of these commitments, but gains or losses could be incurred on resale. - Purchase obligations do not include any amounts related to our financial hedges (i.e. swaps) associated with natural gas purchases. - (7) Represents the minimum contractual commitment to Keytrade for handling UAN import and phosphate export transactions per the terms of a commercial agreement we have with Keytrade.